WebSphere MQ agent settings

 MQCSP authentication.
 To use this method, you enter the credentials into the Username and Password fields.
 These credentials are managed by the MQ administrator.

 Authentication via the local user running the SV process.
 The MQ Queue Manager can be configured to use this method in addition to or instead of MQSCP authentication.
 When using this method, you leave the Username and Password fields empty.

 Tip: You can configure the SV process to run under a dedicated user, to make it easier to grant user permissions.
-For details, see this Micro Focus Community blog post.
+For details, see How to run SV Server under a different user.

 For both authentication methods, the MQ administrator manages the permissions for the virtual agent.
 If you are granted certain permissions, you can browse and search Websphere MQ queues and create or delete virtual destinations.
 For details, see WebSphere MQ and Browse Destinations Dialog Box.